Colin-Greenwood/CMGDocker/README.md

 ## Reflection Question
 **Answer the following question in the space below**: How does containerization with Docker differ from using virtual machines, and why might a development team choose Docker containers over VMs for deploying applications like the one you just containerized?
+Faster Startup and Deployment

+Containers start almost instantly.

+Ideal for development, testing, and scaling microservices.

+Lightweight & Efficient

+You can run many containers on a single machine.

+Uses fewer system resources than spinning up multiple VMs.

+Consistency Across Environments

+“It works on my machine” problem disappears.

+Containers package the app with all its dependencies (Node.js version, libraries, etc.).

+Ensures that dev, staging, and production environments are identical.

+Microservices & Scalability

+Each microservice can run in its own container, isolated but sharing host OS resources.

+Easy to scale horizontally by running multiple container instances.

+Simplified CI/CD

+Docker images integrate well with pipelines like GitHub Actions, Jenkins, or GitLab.

+Teams can test, build, and deploy apps consistently in automated workflows.

+Smaller Footprint & Faster Updates

+Updating a container is simpler: rebuild the image and redeploy.

+Rolling updates and rollback are easier than with full VM OS upgrades.

+If your team used a VM:

+You’d need a full Linux VM (with Node.js installed).

+The image would be GBs in size.

+Startup could take minutes.

+Sharing the exact environment between developers could be tricky.

+With Docker:

+Your Node.js app runs in a lightweight container.

+The image might be ~100–200 MB.

+Developers, testers, and production can all run exactly the same container.

+You can scale multiple instances of the app on the same host machine quickly.

+In short:

+VMs are like bringing a full separate computer each time.
+Docker containers are like having a lightweight “mini-computer” that only has what your app needs, starts instantly, and works anywhere.

 ## Application Requirements for Docker